Page cover

 Remove pre-installed applications

-This guide will be using the Windows debloat script by Win11Debloat by Raphire.
+This guide utilizes the Win11Debloat PowerShell script created by Raphire.

 1. Open PowerShell as Administrator.